Dando18/slurm-dashboard/CONTRIBUTING.md

 This extension is completely [open source](https://github.com/Dando18/slurm-dashboard) and contributions are welcome.
-Here I've outline some helpful tips for how I develop locally.
+Here I've outline some helpful tips for how I develop and test.

-## Testing Changes Locally
+## Testing Changes

 ### Unit Tests